szepeviktor/wordpress-autoloaded/README.md

 # WordPress Autoloaded

-This is a boierplate to start a fast WordPress website without unconditional class loading using Composer.
+This is a boilerplate to start a fast WordPress website without unconditional class loading using Composer.

 Core is downloaded from the [official ZIP](https://wordpress.org/download/releases/)